NastyyNas/IncredibleRepoOfDries/Notes/sysadv2.md

  - main goal: unify service config and behavior across linux distro's
  - provides a system and service manager that runs as PID1 and starts the rest of the system
  - provices replacements for various daemons and utilities, including device management, login management, network connection management, and event logging.

+### what does systemd do?
+takes care of boot and all types of services

+### practical targets
+ - graphical.target
+ - multi-user.target
+ - rescue.target
+ - reboot.target